offmywave011/masterconcrete/Advanced:-Using-a-ScanbotCameraFragment.md

 #### Handling the result

 Instead of receiving the result via `onActivityResult` or a broadcast your activity have to implement `ScanbotCameraFragment.PictureTakenListener` interface.
-You will get an image byte array and image orientation as `onPictureTaken` method parameters as a result of camera snap or selected image from Gallery:
+You will get an image byte array and image orientation as `onPictureTaken` method parameters.
+They are a result of camera snap or image selection from Gallery:

     public class ExampleActivity extends RoboActionBarActivity implements ScanbotCameraFragment.PictureTakenListener
     {